box/developer.box.com/guides/getting-started/architecture-patterns.md

 <Message type=tip>

-Would you like assistance with application architecture for your enterprise?
+Would you like assistance with application architecture?
 Contact your account team to purchase Box Consulting services.

 </Message>